Ever wondered where most of our energy comes from? A significant source is fossil fuels, accounting for about 80% of our energy consumption.

 Consumption by Fuel Type

 Gas, coal, and oil are the three main types of fossil fuels.
 People use them in different ways.
-Most cars and planes run on oil or gas.
-A lot of people heat their homes with gas, too.
+Most cars and planes run on oil or gas, and many people heat their homes with gas, too.

 We need coal for factories and power plants to make electricity.
 Even if we want less pollution, we still use a lot of fossil fuels every day.